-My research specialism is psycholinguistics.
-I am particularly interested in the processing of morphologically complex words, i.e. words like 'post office', 'snow broom' and 'butterfly', in speech production and comprehension.
+My main area of research is psycholinguistics.
+I am particularly interested in the processing of morphologically complex words, i.e. words like 'post office', 'snow broom' and 'women's room', in speech production and comprehension.
 Phonological and semantic processing, again with a focus on morphologically complex words, are other areas of interest.
+In the field of psycholinguistics, I collaborate with colleagues from linguistics, especially Dutch studies.

-At the Institute of Biomagnetism and Biosignal Analysis I supervise doctoral theses, mainly on face processing and play behaviour.
-The focus is on the processing of emotional expressions, learning and the influence of tDCS on processing.
-Theses on emotion processing in limbic encephalitis or neural correlates of consciousness are carried out in cooperation with the Institute of Medical Psychology and Systems Neuroscience.
+With the Institute of Biomagnetism and Biosignal Analysis I supervise doctoral theses but also Bachelor and Master theses, mainly on emotion processing and aversion learning.
+The focus is on the processing of emotional expressions and the influence of tDCS on this processing.
+Dissertations on emotion processing or neural correlates of consciousness are carried out in collaboration with the Institute of Medical Psychology and Systems Neuroscience.

 Besides teaching and reseach, I supervise the library of the Institute for Psychology.